tsirbunen/cookbook/README.md

 ### How to try it locally?

+First make sure you have Node version ^20.10.0.

 To run the application locally, first start a PostgreSQL database with Docker by running &nbsp;&nbsp;&nbsp;&nbsp; **`docker run --name postgres_for_cookbook \`** &nbsp;&nbsp;&nbsp;&nbsp; **`-p 5432:5432 -e POSTGRES_USER=postgres -e \`**